lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 The purpose of the `transformModels` method is to perform these actions for the positions and indices buffers for each of the `ModelData.MeshData` instances.
 It should be used at the initialization stage as a bulk loading mechanism (more efficient).
 Copying from one buffer to another implies submitting a transfer command to a queue and waiting for it to complete.
 Instead of submitting these operations one by one, we can record all these commands into a single `CommandBuffer`, submit them just once and also wait once for the commands to be finished.
 This will be much more efficient than submitting small commands one at a time.

-The `loadMeshes` method starts like this:
+The `transformModels` method starts like this:

 ```java
 public class VulkanModel {